 The SSBC Team Engagement Award is presented to a team that demonstrates an outstanding commitment to building a diverse team, creating an inclusive environment, and appreciating the value of remarkable individuals working together to succeed.
-The basis for this competition is a one- to two-page written narrative that details how the team benefited from its efforts toward equity and diversity during recruiting, training, and while working together to design and create the best bridge they can.
+The basis for this competition is a one- to two-page written narrative that details the team's efforts towards diversity, equity and inclusion during any phase of the competition: e.g. recruiting, training, design, and/or construction activities, and how these diversity, equity and inclusion efforts positively impacted the team's technical outcomes.

 All teams that compete at a Regional Competition are eligible for this award; participation is not mandatory.
-Additional information on this award and the submission form can be found at aisc.org/ssbc.
-Entries must be received before 5:00 PM Eastern Daylight-Saving Time, April 4, 2022 to be considered.
-The winner will be selected by the Rules Committee and announced by April 29.
+Information on this award and the submission form can be found at aisc.org/ssbc.
+Entries must be received before 5:00 p.m.
+EDT on April 1, 2024 to be considered.
+The winner will be selected by the Rules Committee and announced by April 22.
 The winning team will receive an invitation to the National Finals.